oshul/Markdown/README.md

   - Surround text with two underscores on each side: __like this__
   - Surround text with two Asterisks on each side: **like this**
   - - Surround text with two Asterisks on each side: ##like this
-5. To create a title line like the one at the top of this page, start with a hashtag. it doesn't work within a line
+5. To create a title line like the one at the top of this page, start with a hashtag. the number of hastags determines the type:
+  # Big title
+  ## Middle title
+  ### Small title